Mission/ Annual Report

-We provide a wide range of programs and services in health, learning, arts, socialization, nutrition and recreation.
-Our goal is helping people maintain their independence and continue to be active members of the community.
-We believe in enhancing growth and a sense of belonging while encouraging individual contribution and the sharing of life experiences. www.brooklineseniorcenter.org/staff/staff/
+We provide a range of programs and services in health, arts, nutrition and recreation.
+Our goal is helping people maintain their independence so they continue to be active members of the community.
+We believe in enhancing growth and a sense of belonging while encouraging individual contribution and the sharing of life experiences.
+(Everyone is welcome at the Annual Benefit)

 Our teachers, social workers and volunteers provide instruction, assistance and friendship eight hours a day, five days a week.
 We can’t think of a better way to help people stay in their homes than coming out to join our programs.

 The Center welcomes everyone regardless of age, income, disability, sexual, ethnic or religious background.
 We recognize all our program collaborators and are grateful for their support.
 Whatever your interests, get to know us.
 Stay connected with our programs and services.
 We’re here to help fill your days with creative activities and new friends whether it’s exercising, volunteering or learning something new.
 Our gym has new gear and great staff.
 Stop in 8:30-4:30.
 And take a hike, or dance, lift weights, walk, yoga.
 For every minute you exercise, you add seven minutes to your life, so says Harvard School of Public Health.

 The Council on Aging and the Brookline Senior Center